What is gastroesophageal reflux disease?

 It may be recommended to first treat symptoms of GERD with over-the-counter medications such as antacids that neutralise the stomach acid.
 Medications such as H2 receptor blockers reduce acid production.
 Proton pump inhibitors can block acid production and give the oesophageal time to heal.

-If medications do not work in the long term, your specialist may recommend surgery with either of the procedures, fundoplication or LINX device.
+If medications do not work in the long term, your specialist may recommend different surgical procedures.